PennLINC/CuBIDS/docs/example.rst

 The CuBIDS workflow is currently being used in neuroimaging labs at a number of institutions including University of Pennsylvania, Children’s Hospital of Philadelphia, Child Mind Institute, and University of Minnesota’s Masonic Institute for the Developing Brain.
-To demonstrate the utility of CuBIDS, here we apply the software to a small example dataset that is included in the software’s GitHub repository for testing purposes.
-This dataset can be found at LINK TO TOY DATASET HERE!!!!!!!
+The following walkthrough displays the process of curating a dataset using CuBIDS.
+To do so, we use an example dataset that is bundled with the software and can be found at https://github.com/PennLINC/CuBIDS/tree/main/cubids/testdata/BIDS_Dataset

+We have installed CuBIDS, DataLad, and the bids-validator inside a conda environment titled “test-env.”
+In this example, we use the bids-validator version 1.7.2. using a different version of the validator may result in slightly different validation csv printouts.
+Throughout this example, we use DataLad for version control.

 Although DataLad is an optional dependency of CuBIDS, we use it in this example to demonstrate the version control curation capabilities of CuBIDS.
-For the purposes of this walkthrough, the path to this example dataset is ``~/BIDS_Dataset``.
+For the purposes of this walkthrough, the path to this example dataset is ``~/BIDS_Dataset``

 Identifying and removing PHI